sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel.md

 Bazel is the most used build system in the wild that is fully language agnostic.
 It means you can build whatever you want with Bazel, from a tarball containing Markdown files to an iOS app.
 It's like Make, but much more powerful.
 Because of its popularity, it means its ecosystem is the biggest and a lot have been written for us to use already.

 We could have used others, but that would translate in having to write much more.
-Building frontend code for example is a delicate task, because of the complexity of targeting browsers and the pace at which its ecosystem is evolving.
+Building client code for example is a delicate task, because of the complexity of targeting browsers and the pace at which its ecosystem is evolving.
 So we're avoiding that by using a solution that has been battle tested and proved to still work at scale hundred times bigger than ours and smaller than us.

 ## What is Bazel?